Yatichapat/git-story-project/README.md

 “Once upon a time, in a land full of bugs,”.

-"Sai walks in Kasetsart University"
+"Earn walks in Kasetsart University"